-Based on the views, upvotes and credibility, your answer will be positioned: the top, better traffic.
+Based on the views, upvotes and credibility, your answers will be positioned.

 How to use Quora naturally to drive traffic?

-- Claim your areas of expertise and find questions to answer.
+- Claim your areas of expertise and find questions to answer from them.

 - Craft your answers in an interesting, entertaining and informative way, which obviously come with lots of practice.

 - Don’t sell yourself at the first place.
-Add the value with your content, link naturally to your blog’s content and structure the content in a readable way.
+Add value to the readers, help them with your knowledge, link naturally to your blog’s content and structure your answers in a readable way.